9 Tips for First Time Lacrosse Goalies

 If a beginner goalie didn’t know how to throw and catch, I’d recommend they check out my post on getting stronger stick skills for goalies.

 Lacrosse goalie is definitely not an easy position.

 That’s great to hear that you had some success in your first practice but I would say that’s not the norm.

-At first most new goalies will flinch when someone rips a shot at them.
+At first, most new goalies will flinch when someone rips a shot at them.
 That’s natural.

 It takes time to develop the confidence not to flinch and the quick reactions and perfect save technique required to stop shots.
-So don’t get discouraged if you’re giving up a lot goals at first.
+So don’t get discouraged if you’re giving up a lot of goals at first.
 That will happen.

-Instead focus on having fun.
+Instead, focus on having fun.
 Making a great save is one of the better feelings in the world so rejoice a little bit every time you make a save.

-Hopefully your teammates are supporting you and going crazy each time you make a save.
+Hopefully, your teammates are supporting you and going crazy each time you make a save.
 Be sure to do the same when they make great plays and you’ll definitely get the love back.